reem-sheikh/reem-shaikh/README.md

 When I'm not arting, you'll find me slamming on my keyboard building websites and web apps, what can I say it's kind of like my guilty pleasure.
 I enjoy using creative outlets to express myself, and I have the flexibility to change my tone and style depending on the needs of the project.
 Being an empath and a phychology enthusiast, I'm able to deeply comprehend client's perspective and meet their needs.
 I love me a little challenge every now and then, it keeps me on my toes!

-I love indulging in community service and making new friends!
-During my undergrad, I've served as the PR director for the rotaract club of my college, which inspired me to co-found my very own startup, where we worked with startup event management firms to provide PR solutions.
-But due to Covid we had to shut it down, that's when I started learning web development and building websites from scratch.
 You can check my coding progress at [70 Days Of Code](https://github.com/reem-shaikh/70DaysOfCode).

 > Here is a list of some of my projects:
 - [Movie App](https://angry-villani-ca483a.netlify.app/) - React JS, material UI, axios, redux, omdb-api